nus-cs2113-AY2324S1/ip/docs/README.md

 - Both `CAPITAL LETTER` and `small letter` are acceptable.
 But consecutive white space will be eliminated automatically.

 - Tasks such as dealine and event task would required time limit.
-Please input the time in the following format:
+Please use the following `time format`:
   1. Date format: `DD/MM/YYYY`. e.g. 21/10/2023
   2. Date-Time format: `DD/MM/YYYY HHMM`. e.g. 21/10/2023 1730